By ANGELA DAWSON

 Make no mistake, Spencer is pleased to have had the opportunity to work with the Mexico-born autuer, but she also says she wants to play more characters that aren’t victims of racial discrimination and abuse.

 As Zelda Fuller in “The Shape of Water,” she cleans the hallways and bathrooms in the white, male-dominated government facility, alongside Elisa Esposito (Sally Hawkins), who is mute.
 Brutish administrator Richard Strickland (Michael Shannon) is probing a mysterious aquatic creature (a costumed and made up Doug Jones of “Pan’s Labyrinth””and “Star Trek: Discovery” fame) captured from a South American river.
 He wants to dissect it, destroy it and keep it secret from the Russians.
 Shy, sensitive Elisa falls in love with the tortured creature and eventually plots to free him from captivity.
 Zelda reluctantly helps her co-worker, aware they both could be fired or face worse consequences if their daring rescue mission goes awry.
+Spencer was nominated for her third Oscar Tuesday, Jan.
+23 for her supporting performance in “The Shape of Water.”

 Spencer, who also has written two children’s books, took the opportunity while promoting her new movie, to speak about recent allegations and revelations of Hollywood sexual misconduct and how she is striving to bring projects she supports to fruition.